Personalized News Recommendation with Context Trees: Context-Tree Recommenders

-Algorithm~\ref{alg:recsys} presents a sketch of the context-tree recommender algorithm.
-For simplicity, we split the recommender system in two procedures: \emph{learn} and \emph{recommend}.
-However, our implementation combines the two to have a complete online algorithm which makes recommendations while learning, and thus do not need offline computation.
+Algorithm~\ref{alg:recsys} presents a sketch of the CT recommender algorithm.
+For simplicity, we split our system in two procedures: \emph{learn} and \emph{recommend}.
+Both are executed for each read article $x$ of a user with browsing history $\seq$ in an online algorithm such as \cite{Rendle2008, Liu2010online}, without any further offline computation.
+The candidate pool $\mathcal{C}$ is always changing and contains the popular $\mathcal{P}$ and fresh $\mathcal{F}$ stories.
 The system estimates the probability of each candidate and recommends the news items with the highest probability.
-When the recommender system needs to estimate the probability of a candidate item, the system \emph{1)} selects the active experts $\mathcal{A}(\mathbf{s})$ which correspond to a path in the context tree from the most general context to the most specific context, \emph{2)} propagates $q$ from the root down to the leaf, i.e the most specific context.
-The $q$ at the leaf expert is the estimate probability of the recommender system for the candidate item $x$, i.e. $\mathbb{P}(n_{t+1} = x | \mathbf{s})$ (see Eq. \ref{eq:mixture}).
+In order to estimate the probability of a candidate item, the system \emph{1)} selects the active experts $\As$ which correspond to a path in the context tree from the most general to the most specific context, \emph{2)} propagates $q$ from the root down to the leaf, i.e the most specific context. $q$ at the leaf expert is the estimated probability of the recommender system for the candidate item $x$, i.e. $\mathbb{P}(n_{t+1} = x | \seq_t)$ (see Eq.~\ref{eq:mixture}).